hknapp518/AWS-Homelab/README.md

-# AWS Cybersecurity Lab Built with Terraform
+# Building an AWS Cybersecurity Lab Using Terraform

 ## Objective